kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 # Forwarding Client Address

-When the client is acting as a TCP relay, it MAY include the "Forwarded" header field {{!FORWARDED=RFC7239}} in the HTTP response it sends, to indicate the client identity of the relayed connection.
+When sending a successful HTTP response, clients MAY include the "Forwarded" header field {{!FORWARDED=RFC7239}} in the HTTP response to indicate the client identity of the relayed connection.
+For clients acting as a transport-layer relay, use of the "Forwarded" response header field is the only way to relay the identity.

 {{fig-client-address}} shows an HTTP/1.1 response conveying the client IP address of the connection being relayed.